jm-merchan/Simple_Boundary_Demo/README.md

 boundary authenticate
 ```

+> Note: This tutorial is supposed to be run in secuntial order making sure the enviromental variable installed above are used

 ## 2. Build an EC2 and access via Boundary

 The second steps consist on an EC2 instance deployed in a Public subnet (not quite the use case for Boundary).
 We are going to create a public key that will be associated to the instance and at the same time will be assigned to a Static Credential Store within Boundary.
 We are also going to build a route table that will connect the subnet where we are deploying the instance with HCP HVN.